-Library Lil recieved a 4.5 on the Flesch-Kincaid readability scale which would make it suitable for students around the fourth grade level.
+Library Lil recieved a 570L on the Lexile readability scale which would make it suitable for students around the fourth grade level.
 This would be a good book to teach about breaking stereotypes as Lil strays from the traditional librarian role.
 Other characters in the story also break the stereotype norm as the book progresses.

 Real Cowboys is a book about cowboys and how they are people just like us.
 It provides a sweet and moving insight to a side of cowboys that we do not often think about.